RSCJacksonLab/landscapy/docs/cookbook/foundations/first-empirical-landscape.md

 - A fitness array with a different row order can be accepted as the wrong data;
   always audit sequence IDs and representative values.
 - Unequal sequence lengths are invalid for Hamming construction.
-- `read_csv_landscape` is not in the supported 0.9 exports, so this recipe uses Pandas and public constructors rather than importing an implementation module.